-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these services Services that are covered for you Vision care (routine non-Medicare-covered) Covered services include: Routine eye exam: There is no coinsurance. copayment, or deductible for Our plan covers one refractive routine eye exam per one routine eye exam per calendar year.
-The purpose of this exam is to check your calendar year. vision to determine if corrective eyewear or updated eyeglass or contact lens prescriptions are needed.
-A refraction is the part of an office visit that determines You are not limited to a your eyeglass prescription.
-Both services are included network provider, which under the routine eye exam benefit. means you can see any qualified provider for a This benefit excludes examinations for conditions such as routine eye exam. conjunctivitis, dry eye, glaucoma or cataracts.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Vision care (routine non-Medicare-covered) Covered services include: Routine eye exam: Our plan covers one refractive routine eye exam per calendar year.
+The purpose of this exam is to check your vision to determine if corrective eyewear or updated eyeglass or contact lens prescriptions are needed.
+A refraction is the part of an office visit that determines your eyeglass prescription.
+Both services are included under the routine eye exam benefit.
+This benefit excludes examinations for conditions such as conjunctivitis, dry eye, glaucoma or cataracts.
 These services are not part of a refractive routine exam as defined under this benefit and would be covered under your Part B medical benefits.
 Please refer to the "Vision care" row above for details regarding medical vision benefits.
-Routine vision hardware: + Your plan includes routine You have an allowance of up eyeglasses or contact lenses every calendar year. to \$250 per calendar year for a
+There is no coinsurance, co one routine eye exam per car.
+You are not limited to a net means you can see any quareye exam. work provider, which